Measuring the Paint Thickness of Winding Wire

 With the help of optical coherence tomography, we are able to measure very thin, semitransparent layers.
 The enamel thickness on copper wires varies between 15 µm and 3 µm in our measurements.

-Inspection of enamelled wire
+Inspection of Enamelled Wire

 Enamelled wire, also known as winding wire, is a metal wire coated with an electrically insulating enamel layer during production.
 The thickness and weight of this lacquer insulation is very low compared to other insulating materials with the same effect.
 This wire is therefore preferred for the construction of electrical coils, transformers and machines.
 We successfully use OCT to measure the enamel thickness on copper wires.
 The thinnest wire had a diameter of 25 µm and a coating thickness of 3 µm.